jessegrosjean/birch-outline/doc/getting-started.md

 > outline.serialize() # Serialize outline back to string
 ```

 You can also use `birch-outline` on a webpage.
-You can find `birchoutline.js` in `birch-outline/min` and then include that on your web page.
-Here's an example that builds a nested `UL` from a birch outline:
+This example builds a nested `UL`:

 ```html